miuel/certifications/README.md

 # certifications
-hey everyone, I'd like share in details tools and technology which I was working recently.
+Hi everyone, I'd like share in details tools and technology which I was working recently.
 Also shared some certifications obteined in 2016 as proof of skills acquired.

 Javascript (https://github.com/miuel/shot-share not-finished yet):